 Watermelon season in the Philippines: March to July

 Like watermelon and pineapple, the cantaloupe or melon needs little introduction.
 It’s a popular fruit in many parts of the world, including the Philippines, where it’s beloved for its sweet and juicy, honey-like flesh.

 In the Philippines, melon is typically eaten fresh or shredded into a refreshing drink with water, sugar, milk, and ice.
-Like fresh coconut juice, it’s a popular roadside drink served in plastic bags with a straw.
+Like fresh coconut juice, it’s a popular Filipino drink served in plastic bags with a straw.